uukh22/Distributed-Database-with-GOLang/backend/readme.md

-# MySQL Cluster Manager 🐬🚀
+# Distributed Database System 🐬🚀

 This project implements a **MySQL cluster management system** using **Go**.
 It supports **Master-Slave replication**, automatic **failover**, **CRUD operations**, and **cluster monitoring** through RESTful APIs.
 This system is ideal for managing and replicating MySQL databases across multiple nodes in real-time.